-Recommended Grade Levels: 10-12

-Recommended: PLTW IED and POE

-• Credits: 1credit per semester; 2 semesters
+- Recommended Grade Levels: 10-12 - Required Prerequisites: PLTW IED and POE - Credits: 1 credit per semester; 2 semesters - Qualifies as a quantitative reasoning course - Counts as elective or directed elective for all diplomas

-COMPUTER INTEGRATED TECHNOLOGY
+COMPUTER INTEGRATED MANUFACTURING COURSE #553401/553411

 With the completion of this class the student will be able to develop skills in designing and creating products intended for mass production using state-of-the-art software programs currently being used in industry.
 Students will learn setup and operating procedures of a 3d printer, CNC router and other computer-controlled machinery available at East Central High School (possibly include Laser Engraver and CNC Plasma Cutter).